bpd1069/saltshaker/README.md

 ### Compatibility

 This project is only regularly tested on my Arch and Ubuntu systems.
 Any other distributions probably won't work.
-When I encounter a new systems I do add fixes though.
+When I encounter new systems I do add fixes though.

 ### Attribution & Licenses